SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Example: Car Ownership Token

 We will com**b**ine the two concepts: **a** frictionless market, achieved by tokenising assets; **and the integration of** ~~integrate~~ the web, by using token as **an** integration point for web services.
 We will demonstrate **with** an example that encompasses both concepts: car token. **This is just one of many examples.
-You can transfer the concepts on nearly everything, including real estate markets, every kind of b2b and resource transfer - every transaction which involves digital goods or a digital representation of physical good.**
+You can transfer the concepts on nearly everything, including real estate markets, any kind of b2b and resource transfer - every transaction which involves digital goods or a digital representation of physical good.**

 **The car example is meant to help understand the concepts.** On the one hand, a car is a tokenised asset, that can be bought, sold, transferred, auctioned, collaborated and insured, all enabled by blockchain.